adaltas/node-csv/README.md

 [Documentation for the stream-transform package is available here][transform].

+*   Simple callback based API
-*   Fully Node.js compliant, pipe through it
+*   Node.js [stream.Transform][streamtransform] API, pipe through it
-*   Run sequentially or with a defined number of callbacks executed in parallel
+*   synchronous versus asynchronous user callbacks
 *   Accept object, array or JSON as input and output
+*   Sequential or user-defined concurrent execution
+*   Skip and create new records
+*   Alter or clone input data

 ## Usage